SpongePowered/SpongeDocs/source/plugin/injection.rst

 Temporary List of Injected Types
 ================================

-Game
-  The ``Game`` object is the core accessor of the SpongeAPI.

-PluginManager
-  Manages the plugins loaded by the implementation.
-  Can retrieve another plugin's ``PluginContainer``.

-EventManager
-  Manages the registration of event handlers and the dispatching of events.

-GameRegistry
-  Provides an easy way to retrieve types from a ``Game``.

-PluginContainer
-  A ``@Plugin`` class wrapper, used to retrieve information from the annotation for easier use.

-Logger
-  Used to identify the plugin from which logged messages are sent.

-File
-  This must have an additional annotation specifying specific file!
-  Currently, specifications are ``ConfigFile`` and ``ConfigDir``.

 ConfigDir
   Used to inject the plugin's configuration directory:
   ``./mods/`` OR ``./mods/<Plugin#id>/`` depending on ``sharedRoot``